Get Maintouch

 Final Thoughts on Fighting AI Slop in B2B Content

 The difference between content that ranks and content that dies comes down to whether you're publishing actual insights or just prompt output.
-When you focus on avoiding AI slop in content marketing by adding first-party data and real expertise, you build something your competitors can't copy and Google actually wants to rank.
-Bang my line if you're tired of generic AI content that drives zero traffic and want to see how we're helping B2B teams do this right.
+When you use Maintouch to add first-party data and real expertise, you build something your competitors can't copy and Google actually wants to rank.
+If you're tired of generic AI content that drives zero traffic, get a free walkthrough or reach out on my about page.
+I'll walk you through how I'm helping B2B teams do this right.

 FAQ